Kobe Steel, Toyota hit with U.S. lawsuit over vehicle metal quality

 Kobe is also undergoing a separate U.S. Justice Department probe.

+A company executive said on Tuesday that it is fully cooperating with the U.S. probe, but it was hard to predict how it would develop.

-Reporting by Tina Bellon in New York; Additional reporting by David Shepardson in Washington; Editing by Tom Brown and Matthew Lewis
+Reporting by Tina Bellon in NEW YORK and Yuka Obayashi in TOKYO; Additional reporting by David Shepardson in WASHINGTON; Editing by Matthew Lewis and Christian Schmollinger